Symmetric self-adjoint Hopf categories and a categorical Heisenberg double: Introduction

 The simplest and the most familiar example of the Heisenberg double construction is the Heisenberg algebra of infinite rank.
 It is the Heisenberg double associated to the PSH algebra $\Lambda$ of symmetric functions.
 Note that $\Lambda \cong \bigoplus_n K(\Rep(S_n))\cong K(\PP)$.
 The Heisenberg algebra is traditionally defined in the literature in terms of an infinite number of generators and relations; there are several common presentations, some of which, as well as their relation to the generator-independent definition used in this article we outline in \autoref{ssec:generators}.
 Khovanov proposed, in \cite{Khov}, an approach to categorification of the Fock space action of this algebra in a diagrammatic language of generators and relations for endofunctors of a category and $2$-morphisms between them.
 In \cite{hongyacobiPoly} Hong and Yacobi describe this action on the category $\PP$ of polynomial functors.
 Since $\PP$ is our basic example of an SSH category, it is natural to compare our construction of categorical Heisenberg double action to the former.
 In \autoref{ssec:FockP} we explicitly construct the morphism lifting the Heisenberg relation in this case.

 In fact, the original motivation for this article was our desire to understand which parts of Khovanov's construction (and it's realisation on $\PP$ by \cite{hongyacobiPoly}) can be derived from the categorical version of a PSH structure via categorical constructions.
 The 2-isomorphisms we construct in Theorem \ref{th:deltam} are part of Khovanov's 2-morphism structure - these 2-morphisms are exactly what is needed to construct an embedding of the Heisenberg algebra into the Grothendieck group of Khovanov's Heisenberg category.
 Moreover, it is possible to recover all of the graphical calculus constructed in \cite{Khov} from an SSH structure on a category.
-Given a category with a SSH structure and an analog of a primitive element in the algebra one can construct the Heisenberg action in the sense of Khovanov by choosing adjunction data satisfying certain compatibility conditions.
-We elaborate on this in a forthcoming article.
+Given a category with a SSH structure and a categorical analog of a primitive element in the algebra one can construct the Heisenberg action in the sense of Khovanov by choosing adjunction data satisfying certain compatibility conditions.
+This suggests a possible approach to proving Khovanov's conjecture about that the $K$-group of his categorification is exactly the Heisenberg algebra: we should show that the Heisenberg double construction commutes with taking $K$-group.
+Furthermore, the input category in the Heisenberg double construction can be changed quite flexibly and we plan in a future paper to consider this construction in the positive characteristic setting - as suggested by R. Rouquier.

 In the article \cite{savageyacobi} by Savage and Yacobi the authors propose to consider the isomorphisms \eqref{list:categoricalFock} (which they call "categorified Mackey relations") for categorifying the Fock space representation of the Heisenberg doubles given by the $K$-groups of categories of modules over towers of algebras and construct these for a certain class of examples.
 It would be interesting to attempt to formulate their results in the generalization of the SSH categories framework described here to the non-semisimple category case, and this might provide additional insight into the structure inherent in these examples (see also \autoref{rem:leftright}).